AqFad2811/AqFad2811/README.md

 # About Me
-### My name is AqFad, and I'm curently using github for these projects :
+### My name is AqFad, and I'm currently using github for these projects :